 The Senior School library provides members of the school with a wide range of books, for research relevant to the curriculum and for general interest.
 It is situated on the first floor of Livesey House.
-It provides a range of fiction and non-fiction reading material and a selection of audio books.
+The Library provides a range of fiction and non-fiction reading material and a selection of audios.
 Several computers and laptops with internet access are available for pupils to use for research purposes.

-Pupils in Remove, Lower 4 and Upper 4 have regular library sessions and are taught how to use the library Dewey Decimal System.
+Pupils in Remove, Lower 4 and Upper 4 have regular library sessions.
+They are taught how to use the Library (alphabetical/Dewey systems).
 Pupils are encouraged to read independently and reading homework and book reviews are set from time to time as part of the English curriculum.